DIY // How to Remove Stains from Marble Surfaces using a Homemade Poultice

 mixing the poultice

 Mix 1 heaping tablespoon baking soda and about 1 teaspoon water (to start, you’ll probably add more) and stir.
-The poultice mixture should have a smooth and thick consistency, like frosting.
-If your’s isn’t there yet, add a little bit more water and stir.
+The poultice mixture should have a smooth consistency like a thick paste.
+If your’s isn’t there yet, add a small amount of water more and stir.
 Go slow with this step - remember you can always add more liquid but you can’t take it away.
 Keep stirring and adding water until you get the right consistency.

 apply poultice

-The Grit and Polish - How to Remove Stains from Marble wiith a homemade poultice 8.jpg
+The Grit and Polish - How to Remove Stains from Marble wiith a homemade poultice

 Remove poultice the next day